nikhilvarma836/my-static-site/README.md

 3. Push to the `main` branch.
 4. Enable GitHub Pages in your repo settings:
    - Settings → Pages → Source: `main` branch, `/ (root)`
-5. Access your site from the provided link.
+5. Access your site from the provided link

-## 📸 Screenshot

-_Add a screenshot of your site here if you'd like._

----

-Feel free to improve or personalize this site! 🎉